 This policy relates to Sections 148-149 of the NSW Residential Tenancies Act 2010, and Housing Pathways Transfer Policy.

-This policy applies to all SCH managed social and affordable housing properties.
+This policy applies to all SCH managed Social housing properties.

 A tenant may request a transfer to an alternative social housing property if there is a change in their circumstances that affects their housing needs.
-In order to qualify for a transfer, the tenant must be eligible for social housing, have evidence that their circumstances have changed since their current tenancy commenced and satisfy one of the following transfer grounds:
+To qualify for a transfer, the tenant must be eligible for social housing, have evidence that their circumstances have changed since their current tenancy commenced and satisfy one of the following transfer grounds:

 - Medical condition and/or disability,